 Yes!
 It may sound strange, but peanut butter can be an effective method for removing Vaseline from hair.
 Peanut butter is oily, and while it isn’t pure oil like baby oil, it still works similarly.

-The oils within peanut butter can break the hydrocarbon oil chains in the Vaseline.
+The oils within peanut butter work on the idea that “like dissolves like,” which can help loosen the Vaseline.
 Just be sure to wash with shampoo after!

 Vaseline, or petroleum jelly, repels water and is not water-soluble, so plain water will not wash it out of your hair.
-You will need to incorporate something, like dish soap, that can break apart the bonds in the Vaseline.
+You will need to incorporate something, like dish soap, that can lift and rinse away the Vaseline.

 Using something like corn starch can also help absorb the Vaseline, making it easier to remove from your hair when you wash it.